-On a global scale, India ranks as the fourth-largest agrochemical producer, trailing the United States.
-Japan, and China.
-Within the realm of dyestuffs and Japan, and chima.
-With the February and objects and dye intermediates, India holds a share of 16-18% of the world's production.
+On a global scale, India ranks as the fourth-largest agrochemical producer, trailing the United States, Japan, and China.
+Within the realm of dyestuffs and dye intermediates, India holds a share of 16-18% of the world's production.
 The Indian colorants industry has significantly established itself, commanding approximately 15% of the global market.
 India's chemicals sector operates without licensing, except for a handful of hazardous chemicals.
-By 2030, this industry is anticipated to contribute US\$383 billion to India's GDP
+By 2030, this industry is anticipated to contribute US\$383 billion to India's GDP.